syed-adil-wafa/gene-expression-in-16p13.11-deletion/README.md

 #### Filtering and pre-processing genes
 Genes with absolute expression values in the 10<sup>th</sup> percentile across samples were filtered out from the dataset.
 Absolute expression values &le;1.0 rpm were replaced with 1.0 rpm and the entire dataset was then log<sub>2</sub> transformed.
 Genes with variablility in the 10<sup>th</sup> percentile across samples were then filtered out from the dataset.
 Finally, genes with &le;log<sub>2</sub>(4.0 rpm) across samples were filtered out from the dataset.
 #### Data and statistical analysis
 Downstream data analysis was performed using in-house scripts written in MATLAB 2020a (The MathWorks, Inc.).
 Clustering of gene expression data was performed using the `clustergram` function with `correlation` as the distance metric.
-Permutation t-tests were conducted for each gene to identify statistically significant changes in expression values at the 95% alpha-significance level.
-Biologically significant genes were identified by computing q-values and false discovery rates (using the Storey-Tibshirani procedure).
+Permutation *t*-tests were conducted for each gene to identify statistically significant changes in expression values at the 95% alpha-significance level.
+Biologically significant genes were identified by computing *q*-values and false discovery rates (FDRs) (using the Storey-Tibshirani procedure).
 Differentially expressed genes were annotated using gene ontology (GO) by mapping gene symbols and associated GO terms.
 Statistically significant GO terms were determined using the hypergeometric probability distribution.
-For each GO term, a p-value was calculated representing the probability that the number of annotated genes associated with it could have been found by chance.
+For each GO term, a *p*-value was calculated representing the probability that the number of annotated genes associated with it could have been found by chance.

 #### Results and discussion
 We first clustered data